zaaarf/lillero-processor/README.md

 but it will otherwise function normally using the given FQN.
 Logically, if validation fields, no method or field of the class will be validated either.

+### Implicit inheritance
+Sometimes, a method or field will be *implicitly inherited*: declared in a superclass, but not overridden in the target class.
+Instructions like `GETFIELD` and the various `INVOKE`, however, *want* to treat it as if it was a member of the local class rather than the parent.

+You can obtain a proxy for that use by setting `inherited` to `true` within the `@Find` annotation.

 ### Hybrid setups
 Sometimes, you may want to manually write IInjectors yourself in a project which also uses the processor.
 In these cases, you don't want to create the service provider (the `META-INF/services/ftbsc.lll.IInjector` file) yourself, to